sleexyz/typesafe-react-redux-example/README.md

 ## Key Concepts

-### Staged Compilation
+### Embrace Staged Compilation

 At its heart, [Webpack](https://webpack.js.org/) is a build tool that takes in *code* and returns *code*.

-In general we can have multiple compilation steps that take *code* and return *code*.
-A prototypical example of this is when the backend generates a computer-parseable API specification.
+In general we can have multiple compilation steps that *code* and return *code*.
+A prototypical example of this is when some backend script generates a computer-parseable API specification.
+If we wanted to, we could theoretically generate client-side service code from this specification.
+(TODO: implement)

 We can model these compilation steps as a graph.
-For example, this example project has multiple webpack outputs:
+For example, this example project has multiple webpack outputs, modelled by the following diagram:

 ```
-              ...

-               |
-               V

             frontend